mahdikazemi96/RegisterationForm/README.md

 we have 5 methods in *PersonController* and 1 method in *PersonalityController* that it's clear what they do.

-> we use 4 type of http request:
+> we used 4 type of http request in these 2 controllers:

   - `[HttpGet]` : use it when the method is going to deliver data in the output.
   - `[HttpPost]` : use it when the method is going to get some data from input and save it in database.